 How do I Report an Accident to the Health and Safety Authority?
 Online Reporting

-You can report accidents online by clicking on the on the homepage and several other pages of the HSA website and registering.
+You can report accidents online by clicking on the logo that appears on the homepage and several other pages of the HSA website and registering.

 The benefits of reporting online are:

 Report an Accident online